 All lands in the Town above 2000 feet elevation are designated Forest I lands.
-Most of the Forest I lands are not suitable for normal development due to limitations related to topography, soil conditions, high elevation, and inaccessibility.
+Most of the Forest I lands are not suitable for normal development due to limitations related to

 Forest I lands are designated to recognize the importance of the Town's forest resources and forest industry, and to preserve the rugged forest areas and high mountainous lands for continued forestry uses and open spaces, and associated public benefits.